cncf/devstats.archive/GRAFANA.md

 To disallow access to docker containers from outside world you have to specify port mapping that only exposes port to localhost:
 - Instead `-p 3001:3000` (that exposes 3001 to 0.0.0.0) use `127.0.0.1:3001`.

-- To run multiple Grafana instances (for example to have multiple projects on the same host), You need to use Docker.
+- To run multiple Grafana instances (for example to have multiple projects on the same host), you need to use Docker.
 - Instructions here [MULTIPROJECT.md](https://github.com/cncf/devstats/blob/master/MULTIPROJECT.md).
 - If want to secure InfluxDB and use Docker at the same time please see: [SECURE_INFLUXDB.md](https://github.com/cncf/devstats/blob/master/SECURE_INFLUXDB.md).